kferris10/Ch7-Comparing-Regression-Models/index.md

 1. _Quantitative Variables_
 2. _Independence_
 3. _Constant Variance_
-4. Expected Counts greater than
+4. Expected Counts greater than 5
 5. _Linearity_
 6. _Normality_
 7. _No Influential Points_
 8. _Multicollinearity_

 *** .hint
 This is a Multiple Linear Regression model.
-Make sure that you are only looking at the assumptions necessary for MLR.
+Make sure that you are checking all the assumptions necessary for MLR.

 *** .explanation
 Expected counts still is not necessary.
 The VIFs are small so multicollinearity is met.